- Classes panel

-The Classes panel Window > Panels > Features helps you define, view and edit the OpenType and kerning classes in your font.
+The Classes panel Window > Panels > Classes helps you define, view and edit the OpenType and kerning classes in your font.

-This panel contains a toolbar, a list of classes, a class Preview area, a class Table area, a List sidebar and a status bar.
+This panel contains a local toolbar, list of classes, status bar and three view modes: Preview area, Table area and List sidebar.

 On the toolbar there are several buttons and fields: